ssokolow/rar-test-files/README.md

 ## Future Plans

-- Migrate the RAR3 Windows self-extractors to Wine-based `Makefile` builds to eliminate the last remaining prebuilt files.
+- Switch to a pinned build of RAR for Linux from RARLab to make the process more reliably reproducible.
 - Add test files for
   [multi-volume RAR archives](https://documentation.help/WinRAR/HELPArcVolumes.htm)
   with and without the `-vn` naming scheme
-- Switch to a pinned build of RAR for Linux from RARLab to make the process more reliably reproducible.
 - Investigate what's preventing the authenticity verification build from being fully deterministic and, if necessary, use `LD_PRELOAD` to mock the system call that's being used to request the system time or random numbers and